-“Well, I’ll be staying in the back,” said Alan.
-“I don’t think a merchant like myself will do much help.”
+“Well, I’ll stay in the back,” said Alan.
+“I don’t think a merchant like myself will do much to help.”

-“Why aren’they moving though?”
+“Why aren’t they moving, though?”
 Zeraph was peering towards the Sphinx.
-He took the first step towards the Sphinx without any fear.
+He took the first step toward the Sphinx without any fear.

 “Woah.
 Woah.
 Woah.
 Are you nuts?”
 Jack cried out.
 “Don’t go towards danger without a plan!”

 “Leave him be.
 He’ll be eaten first.”
-Alan shrugged his shoulder without a care.
+Alan shrugged his shoulders without care.

 “Zeraph!”
 Agnis called out.
-She ran after him trying to stop him, but was too late.
+She ran after him trying to stop him, but it was too late.

-The other Sphinx voiced out their opinion towards the first.
+The other Sphinx voiced their opinion toward the first.

 “Don’t eat them before we have a taste.”